Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a two-site Kitaev chain

-Tuning one of the onsite energies to zero enables the system to reach separable states, as illustrated in Fig.~\ref{Compare00p11eqDT}(i).
+Tuning one of the onsite energies to zero enables the system to reach separable states, as illustrated in Fig.~\ref{Compare00p11eqDT}(g).
 In contrast to the previous case, here $E_d$ drops from 1 to 0.5, and $E_G$ reaches zero, with $C$ also indicating that the system transitions into a separable state.
 However, $E_d$ does not reach zero, suggesting that only the maximally entangled state of the form $(\ket{00} + \ket{11})/\sqrt{2}$ is dynamically accessible.
-When both onsite energies are set to zero [Fig.~\ref{Compare00p11eqDT}(j)], the behaviour resembles the sweet spot dynamics for an initially maximally entangled state [Fig.~\ref{All00compare}(j)].
+When both onsite energies are set to zero [Fig.~\ref{Compare00p11eqDT}(h)], the behaviour resembles the sweet spot dynamics for an initially maximally entangled state [Fig.~\ref{All00compare}(h)].
 The initial state becomes an eigenstate of the Hamiltonian, leading to time evolution with a global phase $\ket{\psi_3(t)} = e^{-i\lambda_3 t}\ket{\psi_3(0)} = e^{-i\Delta t}[\ket{00} + \ket{11}]/\sqrt{2}$ generating a constant time evolution.
 At this point, we would like to remark that all the results presented in this subsection correspond to $\Delta=0.5$, implying $\Delta<\tau$.
 When $\Delta>\tau$, the periodicity in the dynamics of the entanglement measures exhibit denser regions with highly entangled states, and even maximally entangled states.

-Thus, we can conclude that two-site Kitaev chains can realize maximally entangled states with a considerable degree of tunability by the onsite energies and pair potential.
-Since large values of $\Delta$ are very likely to promote broader regions with maximally entangled stated, it will be necessary to enhance and control CAR processes \cite{bordin2023tunable,bordin2024crossed}.
+In summary, we conclude that minimal two-site Kitaev chains can realize maximally entangled states with a considerable degree of tunability by the onsite energies and pair potential.
+Since large values of $\Delta$ are very likely to promote broader regions with stable maximally entangled states, it will be necessary to enhance and control CAR processes \cite{bordin2023tunable,bordin2024crossed}.